brontvain/admissionControllerWebhook/README.md

 # admissionControllerWebhook

-esperimenting
-writes api request object to disk via validatingwebhook
+intercepts and writes api deployment object to disk via a validatingWebhook